PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 # Which steps impact which digits and tasks?
-Here we ablate all heads in each step and see if loss increases for specific **digits** and **tasks**.
-This shows which steps are associated with calculating which digits and tasks.
+If we ablate all heads in each useful step to see if loss increases for specific **digits** and **tasks**, we gain insight into which steps are associated with calculating which digits and tasks.

-CoLab Part 11A does this and shows:
+CoLab Part 11A does this analysis and shows:
-- n_digits = 5, n_layers = 1 :
+- n_digits = 5, n_layers = 1, useful_steps = 6 :
   - Step 12 impacts A4 only.
 All tasks
   - Step 13 impacts A3 only.
 All tasks
   - Step 14 impacts A2 only.
 All tasks
   - Step 15 impacts A1 only.
 All tasks
   - Step 16 impacts A0 only.
 All tasks
-- n_digits = 5, n_layers = 2 :
+- n_digits = 5, n_layers = 2, useful_steps = 9 :
   - Step 8 impacts mostly A4.
 Mostly SimpleUS9.
   - Step 9 impacts mostly A3.
 Mostly SimpleUS9 and CascadeUS9.
   - Step 10 impacts mostly A2.
 Mostly SimpleUS9 and CascadeUS9.